| Are you looking

 every page on your site to every other page

-• going overboard with slicing and dicing your content (it
+• going overboard with slicing and dicing your content

-takes twenty clicks to get to deep content)
+(it takes twenty clicks to get to deep content)

-• Use mostly text for navigation - Controlling most of the
+• Use mostly text for navigation - Controlling most

-navigation from page to page on
+of the navigation from page to page on

 your site through text links makes it easier for search engines

 to crawl and understand your site.
-Many users also prefer this over
+Many users also prefer

-Flash or JavaScript.
+might not handle Flash or JavaScript.

 Avoid:

-• having a navigation based entirely on drop-down menus, images,
+• having a navigation based entirely on drop-down menus,

-links on a site, but if a user can reach all pages on a site via
+discover such links on a site, but if a user can reach all

-normal text links, this will improve the accessibility of your site;
+pages on a site via normal text links, this will improve the

-more on how Google deals with non-text files)
+accessibility of your site; more on how Google deals with

-• Use “breadcrumb” navigation – A breadcrumb
+• Use “breadcrumb” navigation – A

-is a row of internal links at the top or bottom
+breadcrumb is a row of internal links at the top or bottom

-of the page that allows visitors to quickly navigate back to a previous
+of the page that allows visitors to quickly navigate back

-page (usually the root page) as the first, left-most link and list
+the most general page (usually the root page) as the first,

-the more specific sections out to the right.
+left-most link and list the more specific sections out to

 ________________________________________

-• Put an HTML sitemap page on your site, and use an XML Sitemap
+• Put an HTML sitemap page on your site, and use an

-file - A simple
+XML Sitemap file - A simple

 sitemap page with links to all of the pages or the most important